NovaSeqChrono/hackbio-internship/README.md

 ## HackBio Internship Diaries
 ### Welcome to my HackBio Internship repo!

-This repository was created to document my progress, including all my completed projects as I progress through the stages of my internship, where I'm learning to solve real-world problems using bioinformatics skills.
+This repository was created to document my progress, including all my completed team projects as I progress through the stages of my internship, where I'm learning to solve real-world problems using bioinformatics skills.